Herrmann brain dominance instrument: Brain dominance model

 His theory was based on theories of the modularity of cognitive functions, including well-documented specializations in the brain's cerebral cortex and limbic systems, and the research into left-right brain lateralization by Roger Wolcott Sperry, Robert Ornstein, Henry Mintzberg, and Michael Gazzaniga.
 These theories were further developed to reflect a metaphor for how individuals think and learn.
 Use of that metaphor brought later criticism by brain researchers such as Terence Hines for being overly simplistic, though advocates argue that the metaphorical construct has been beneficial in organizational contexts including business and government.

 Herrmann also coined the concept Whole Brain Thinking as a description of flexibility in using thinking styles that one may cultivate in individuals or in organizations allowing the situational use of all four styles of thinking.

-The Herrmann Brain Dominance Instrument
+The Herrmann brain dominance instrument

 The format of the instrument is a 116-question online assessment, which determines the degree of preference for each of the model's four styles of thinking.
 More than one style may be dominant (or a primary preference) at once in this model.
 For example, in Herrmann's presentation a person may have strong preferences in both analytical and sequential styles of thinking but lesser preferences in interpersonal or imaginative modes, though he asserts all people use all styles to varying degrees.